Description And Comments

 The adventure begins in the queue.
 When you ultimately work your way into the attraction area, you'll find yourself at the site of an archaeological expedition with a Temple of Doom entrance beckoning only 50 feet away.
 After crossing a wooden bridge, you finally step into the temple.
 The good news is that you are out of the California sun.
 The bad news is that you have just entered Indiana Jones's indoor queuing area, a system of tunnels and passageways extending to within 50 yards of the Santa Monica pier.

 You will eventually stumble into a chamber where a short movie will explain the plot.
 From there it's back into the maze and finally on to the loading area.
-The ride itself is memorable.
-If you ride with a full bladder, it's absolutely unforgettable.

 - This attraction offers FASTPASS.